CSI-Free Position Optimization for Movable Antenna Communication Systems: A Black-Box Optimization Approach: Simulation Result

 In Fig. \ref{fig:1}, we depict the variation of the receive SNR over the entire movable region, where we set the number of paths $L=30$.
 It can be seen that, due to the small-scale fading in the spatial domain, the channel quality varies drastically across the movable region.
 In the figure, the reference point $[0,0]$ of the MA has a receive SNR of $11.5$dB.
 After some iterations, the proposed algorithm finally converges to a position $[0.36\lambda,1.01\lambda]$, which yields a receive SNR of $18.4$dB, and achieves an SNR increase of about $6.9$dB as compared to the reference point.

-Note that our proposed method requires a total number of $T'=N+2T$ channel measurements, in which the first $N$ measurements are used to determine a good initialization point and the rest $2T$ measurements are used to calculate the ZO gradients during the iterative process, with $2$ samples needed at each iteration for computing the current ZO gradient and $T$ being the total number of iterations performed by the algorithm.
+Note that our proposed method requires a total number of $T'=N+2T$ channel measurements, in which the first $N$ measurements are used to determine a good initialization point and the rest $2T$ measurements are used to calculate the ZO gradients during the iterative process, with $2$ samples needed at each iteration for computing the current ZO gradient.
 To show the sample efficiency of the proposed algorithm, we compare our CSI-free method with the CSI-based method \cite{maZhu23}.
 For the CSI-based method, the MA needs to collect multiple channel measurements at designated or randomly selected positions and then use a compressed sensing-based method to estimate the channel parameters.
 After the channel parameters are estimated, the optimum position that achieves the maximum receive SNR can be determined via a two-dimensional search.

-Fig.3(a) illustrates the receive SNRs of respective methods versus the total number of channel measurements, where the number of paths is set to $L=30$.
+Fig. 3(a) illustrates the receive SNRs of respective methods versus the total number of channel measurements, where the number of paths is set to $L=30$.
 We see that our proposed algorithm presents a clear performance advantage over the CSI-based method in terms of sampling efficiency: it requires only about $T'=69$ channel samples to find a good point that achieves a receive SNR close to the maximum achievable SNR, whereas the CSI-based method takes about $T'=209$ channel samples to attain a similar performance.
 When the number of samples is limited, say $T'=100$, our proposed algorithm is able to achieve a significant SNR performance advantage over the CSI-based method.

 Next, we show the performance of respective methods as a function of the noise variance.
 Note that both our proposed method and the CSI-based method rely on the received channel measurements $y(\boldsymbol{r})$ to find a good position for the RX-MA.
 Therefore it is interesting to examine the behavior of respective algorithms when the measurements are corrupted by different amounts of noise levels.
 Fig. 3 (b) depicts the receive SNRs achieved by respective methods versus the noise variance, where the total number of channel measurements and the number of paths are set to $T'=209$ and $L=30$, respectively.
 We see that our proposed method exhibits a better performance than the CSI-based method when the noise level added to the measurements is high.
 This improved robustness against noise comes from the fact that our proposed method does not need to explicitly acquire the channel parameters, instead, it simply uses the channel measurements to calculate an estimate of the gradient of the objective function.
 As the ZO-AdaMM method is robust against estimation errors of the gradients, it explains why our proposed method presents a performance improvement over the CSI-based method in a low SNR regime.